 Talk about hitting someone's heart with two stones:

-When you discovered a good anime with no conclusion, you'll realize how bad it feels compared to a hiatus.
+When you discover a good anime with no conclusion, you'll realize how bad it feels compared to a hiatus.

-If a manga author like Yoshihiro Togashi puts Hunter x Hunter in a break for the nth time, fans knew that he'd be back again.
+If a manga author like Yoshihiro Togashi puts Hunter x Hunter on a break for the nth time, fans know that he'd be back again.
 Moreover, updates, crossovers, and new merch appear just around the corner from time to time.

 But when the mangaka suddenly dies while their novel is at its climactic point, the impact will cut deep into the hearts of many fans.
 Think about what will happen to the world if Oda dies before finishing One Piece.